 Provision of input as requested into the development of processes and guidance to support initiatives to augment IHTSDO’s content development capacity.

-Creation of task and finish subgroups to support progression of identified work items.
+Creation of subgroups to support progression of identified work items.

 Provision of terminological and/or stakeholder input and feedback as requested on SNOMED CT content development projects and SNOMED CT derivative development projects.

-Assist IHTSDO in the identification of relevant organizations or individuals for Technology Previews of forthcoming SNOMED CT content and/or derivative enhancements.

 Not in scope

 SNOMED CT Editorial Policy (included in the scope for the SNOMED CT Editorial Advisory Group)